-Superheroing is something we learned to do well in childhood.
+Superheroing is something we learned to do.

 Many of us learned to fly with our capes on before we could even walk.
 Keeping the peace and keeping people happy mattered to our own survival and so the needs and wants of the people around us came first.
 Often we were at the mercy of these people (and their moods) and so our own needs became tied to making things easier/better/happier for others.
 Their happiness equaled ours, their upset equaled ours.